In Exercises 49-53, use counting principles to find the probabili... | Channels for Pearson+

 Combinations

 Combinations refer to the selection of items from a larger set where the order does not matter.
 The formula for combinations is given by C(n, k) = n! / (k!(n-k)!), where n is the total number of items, k is the number of items to choose, and '!' denotes factorial.
-In this problem, we will use combinations to calculate the number of ways to choose two men from six and two women from four.
+This concept is crucial for calculating the number of ways to choose four women from the four available female executives.

 Recommended video: